A Perfect Contradiction

-A Perfect Contradiction is the third studio album by English recording artist Paloma Faith, released by Sony Music Entertainment on 10 March 2014.
-Musically, the album is a pop album, with elements of R&B, jazz, soul, Motown and disco.
+A Perfect Contradiction is the third studio album by English singer Paloma Faith, released by Sony Music Entertainment on 10 March 2014.
+Musically, it is a pop album, with elements of R&B, jazz, soul, Motown and disco.
 The album received mixed reviews; it spawned three singles; "Can't Rely on You", "Only Love Can Hurt Like This", "Trouble with My Baby".
 The first two of these charted within the top 10 in the United Kingdom and "Only Love Can Hurt Like This" topped the charts in Australia.

 On 15 September 2014, it was announced that a repackaged version of the album, entitled A Perfect Contradiction: Outsiders' Edition, was set to be released on 10 November 2014, postponed from the original date of 3 November 2014.
 It features three new singles; "Ready for the Good Life", "Leave While I'm Not Looking" and "Beauty Remains".
 It also includes new songs as well as a rearranged version of "Changing", Faith's collaboration with Sigma.